MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/powerapps-gdpr-dsr-guide.md

 ### Step 2: Find personal data for the user in Microsoft Flow
 PowerApps licenses always include Microsoft Flow capabilities.
 In addition to being included in PowerApps licenses, Microsoft Flow is also available as a standalone service.

-See Executing DSRs against Microsoft Flow Customer Data for guidance on how to discover personal data stored by the Microsoft Flow service.
+For guidance on how to discover personal data stored by the Microsoft Flow service see [Responding to GDPR Data Subject Requests for Microsoft Flow](https://go.microsoft.com/fwlink/?linkid=872250).

 > [!IMPORTANT]
 > It is recommended that admins complete this step for a PowerApps user